• Skip to main content

 • Hide small LEGO pieces in a putty ball and challenge your child to build something with the pieces.

 • You can also do this with play dough, although the putty provides much more resistance.
-For play dough ideas see 34 items to use with play dough to practice fine motor skills.

-So far, my 5 year old has not gotten bored with this fine motor activity at all.
+So far, my 5-year-old has not gotten bored with this fine motor activity at all.
 I try to do it at least once a day to help increase his hand strength.
-You can see in the photos that there is a lot of pushing and pulling and maneuvering of his fingers so I’m assuming it helps with dexterity, too.
+You can see in the photos that there is a lot of pushing and pulling and maneuvering of his fingers so I'm assuming it helps with dexterity, too.

-Note: LEGO®is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site.
+Note: LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site.

 Want Your Kids to Love Being Unplugged?